prefix-dev/pixi/docs/configuration.md

 Add any PyPI package that you want to install in the environment after the conda installation is finished.
 These are not available on [prefix.dev](https://prefix.dev/channels) but on [pypi.org](https://pypi.org/).
 !!! warning "Important considerations"
-    These packages are much more unstable than the conda variant.
-    So where possible use the conda packages in the `dependencies` table.
+    - **Stability**: PyPI packages might be less stable than their conda counterparts.
+Prefer using conda packages in the `dependencies` table where possible.
-    We're also not yet compatible with all features of `pip`.
-    Some notable missing features:
+    - **Compatibility limitations**: Currently, pixi doesn't support:
         - `git` dependencies
         - Source dependencies
         - Private PyPI repositories
-    - We only support the more modern wheel format for packages.

-    These dependencies don't follow the conda matchspec specification.
+    - **Version specification**: These dependencies don't follow the conda matchspec specification.
     So see the example below to see what type of definition is allowed.
     It is based on [pep440](https://peps.python.org/pep-0440/)

 ```toml